pingcap/docs-cn/reference/tools/tidb-control.md

 - `--port`: TiDB Service port (default 10080)
 - `--pdhost`: PD Service address (default 127.0.0.1)
 - `--pdport`: PD Service port (default 2379)
+- `--ca`: The CA file path used for the TLS connection
+- `--ssl-key`: The key file path used for the TLS connection
+- `--ssl-cert`: The certificate file path used for the TLS connection

 `--pdhost` and `--pdport` are mainly used in the `etcd` subcommand.
 For example, `tidb-ctl etcd ddlinfo`.
 If you do not specify the address and the port, the following default value is used: